Bonidia/Bonidia/README.md

 ⭐ Finalist Team (Advisor), "Breaking the Wall of Alzheimer’s Detection", Falling Walls Lab Brazil 2023, DWIH São Paulo, Falling Walls Foundation, DAAD, The German Center for Research and Innovation.

+⭐ Certificate of excellence for the distinction achieved at Falling Walls Lab Brazil 2023 as Advisor Professor, Faculdade Estadual de Tecnologia de Ourinhos - Fatec, 2023.

 ⭐ Hollie's Hub for Good - DigitalOcean.
 BioFatecou: Introducing Undergraduates to Academic Research, 2023 ($2.750,00).

 ⭐ 1 place in the Fatec Ourinhos Public Contest, in the Natural Language Processing (PLN) discipline, Centro Paula Souza (CPS) - SP.